 To read more of this story, click here.

-A Bankrate Inc. (RATE) investor sued to block the $571 million sale of the provider of personal-finance information to Apax Partners LLP, saying it undervalues the company’s stock.
+A Bankrate Inc. (RATE:US) investor sued to block the $571 million sale of the provider of personal-finance information to Apax Partners LLP, saying it undervalues the company’s stock.

 Apax’s $28.50-a-share offer for Bankrate is “grossly inadequate” and Bankrate executives stand to unfairly reap millions from the deal, Bankrate shareholder Patricia Novick said in the lawsuit.
 London-based Apax is a private-equity firm that oversees more than $35 billion in investments.